Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

 Will I need endocrine therapy? — Endocrine therapy helps to prevent breast cancer cells from being fed by estrogen and is only indicated for women with estrogen-responsive (ER-positive) or progesterone-responsive (PR-positive) cancers.
 Not all women with HER2-positive breast cancers have ER- or PR-positive tumors.
 But, if the tumor is ER- or PR-positive, then you should discuss this option with your doctor.

 How is endocrine therapy given? — Endocrine therapy is given after completion of chemotherapy and is given as a pill to be taken every day for five years.
 More information on endocrine therapy can be found elsewhere.
-(See "Patient information: Early stage breast cancer treatment in postmenopausal women (Beyond the Basics)" and "Patient information: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)
+(See "Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)" and "Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)

 Are there side effects of endocrine treatment? — The side effects of endocrine treatment depend on the drug that you are taking, but common side effects include nausea, mood disturbances, cataracts, and cardiac disease.
 Tamoxifen can cause vaginal bleeding and clot formation.
 The aromatase inhibitors (anastrazole, letrozole) can cause bone and joint pain, bone loss (osteopenia) or osteoporosis, which can result in fractures.